2024

 The key findings from the interviews were:

-• User types ranged from occasional enthusiasts to more regular mixologists.
+• User types ranged from occasional enthusiasts to regular mixologists.

 • Users want to discover/explore, experiment/create, share/collaborate.